Index

 Source: NHS England, Cervical Screening Programme

-In contrast, for women aged 50-64 years, the percentage attending cervical screening has been consistently lower than England and the region, and has for the majority of the time between 2011 and 2023 has also been statistically significantly lower than England.
-Again, as in younger women, the rate has consistently decreased since 2012 although the changes between 2018 and 2020 were relatively small.
+In contrast to younger women, for women aged 50-64 years, the percentage attending cervical screening has been consistently lower than England and the region, and has for the majority of the time between 2011 and 2024 has also been statistically significantly lower than England.

 Compared with benchmark